RTS Genesee - Public Transportation

 OFA Volunteer Medical Transportation

-If it’s anticipated that a client will need some assistance after receiving treatment, clients will be transported TO their medical treatment (example, chemotherapy, radiation, surgery, etc.) appointment only (unless accompanied by a friend or family member).
+If it’s anticipated that a client will need some assistance after receiving treatment, clients will be transported TO their medical treatment (example, chemotherapy, radiation, surgery, etc.) only, unless accompanied by a friend or family member.
 The client will be responsible for arranging their own transportation FROM their appointment in order to return home.
 The reason for this is that driver’s are not in a position to ensure the client’s needs are met after treatment, should a situation arise on the way home.

 Transportation for Individuals with Disabilities